-News Business & Practice Research
+News Business & Practice Publications

 The past half-decade has seen a digital subscription renaissance in the news publishing industry.
 Our research suggests publishers should invest in capabilities to engage in constant testing and experimentation in digital — to build engagement among digital audiences and ultimately convert engaged readers into paying subscribers.